 The good sign for Pennsylvania gamblers is that online casino gaming is on the rise.
-The bad sign is that sports betting within the state went down again for the second straight month.
+The bad sign is that PA sports betting went down again for the second straight month.

 Here are three takeaways from Pennsylvania’s May sports betting and iGaming numbers: